cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 A frontier model assesses whether claims are likely true, likely false, or uncertain.
 Factuality is not the same as a policy violation.
 Something can be false and still be allowed.

+> **Design Decision: Separating Factuality from Policy Interpretation**
+>
+> This system intentionally separates factuality assessment from policy interpretation.
+In early designs, combining these steps caused the system to become overconfident in gray-area health claims—false claims were treated as automatically violative, even when policy guidance was ambiguous or evolving.
+>
+> This increased false positives and pushed the system toward over-enforcement.
+By isolating factuality as a non-enforcement signal, the system can acknowledge uncertainty without prematurely triggering action.

 ### 5. Policy Interpretation (Zentropi with Fallback)

 A specialized agent reads the platform policy and determines whether the content violates it.
 The policy text is treated as input, not hard-coded rules, which allows adaptation to different policy frameworks.